MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/disable-access-to-exchange-online-powershell.md

 - For detailed information about OPath filter syntax in Exchange Online, see [Additional OPATH syntax information](recipient-filters.md#additional-opath-syntax-information).

+- You can also use Client Access Rules to block PowerShell access to Exchange Online.
+For details, see [Client Access Rules in Exchange Online](https://docs.microsoft.com/Exchange/clients-and-mobile-in-exchange-online/client-access-rules/client-access-rules).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).